Frequently Asked Questions (FAQ)

 You must be referred by a health professional.
 This can be:

-• your GP (doctor)
+• your GP (for example a doctor)

 How do I return the referral form to the Young Stroke Service?